KSonPham/KSonPham.github.io/_posts/2023-7-06-Vox-Former.md

   <p style="text-align:center;font-style:italic;">X., Zhaoyang; L., Youquan; L., Xin; Z., Xinge; M., Yuexin; L,, Yikang et al. (CVPR 2023): SCPNet.
 Semantic Scene Completion on Point Cloud.</p>
 </div>

 Lastly, **SCPNet** is the current leading LiDAR approach.
 It introduces two key enhancements.
-Firstly, the completion network is redesigned with **Multi-Path Blocks (MPBs)**, which aggregate features at multiple scales.
+Firstly, the completion network is redesigned with **Multi-Path Blocks (MPBs)**, which aggregates point cloud features at multiple scales.
 Secondly, a **knowledge distillation objective** is employed, using a multi-frame teacher model and a single-frame student model.
 This transfers dense, relation-based semantic knowledge from the teacher to the student while preserving fast inference speed.

 <div align="center">